On transverse $R$-covered minimal foliations

 \begin{proof} The conclusion is unchanged by taking any finite cover, so we may assume that the foliation $\cF$ is transversely orientable.

-Up to homeomorphism, we can assume that $\cF$ is the weak stable foliation of a smooth Anosov flow $\Phi$, thus, the results in \cite{Ha} apply.
+Up to homeomorphism, we can assume that $\cF$ is the weak stable foliation of a smooth Anosov flow $\Phi$.
 Note that the statement is invariant under homeomorphisms, so it is enough to work in this setting.

-The statement is independent of the choice of transversals and metric so, we choose to use the local unstable manifolds at each point, and we use the Margulis measure (see \cite{Ha}) to put a metric on these transversals.
+The statement is independent of the choice of transversals and metric so, we choose to use the local unstable manifolds at each point, and we use the Margulis measure (see \cite{Ha}, this is the reason we assumed the flow was $C^2$) to put a metric on these transversals.
 It follows that for this metric, the holonomy along flowlines is exactly multiplying by $e^{ht}$ for a flowline of length $t$ where $h$ is the entropy of the flow $\Phi$.
 See in particular \cite[Lemma 3]{Ha}.

 Note also that inside a given weak stable leaf, we can also put a metric on strong stable leaves, and by continuity it follows that the distorsion of holonomy along strong stable leaves of length $\leq 1$ is bounded by a uniform constant.